krzmaz/krzmaz.github.io/_posts/2022-08-15-creating-a-web-server-on-raspberry-pi-pico-w-using-pico-sdk-and-lwip.md

 First of all, we need to download the `pico_sdk_import.cmake` script that will help us setup the SDK.
 To do that, there is a `get_pico_sdk_import_cmake` function in `cmake/utils.cmake`.
 The script download location is added to `.gitignore` file so that it isn't added to the repo.
 After getting the script, we need to `include()` it before calling `project()` and then `pico_sdk_init()` in the top level `CMakeLists.txt`.

 Another external dependency is the `makefsdata` perl script.
-It's role will be described in the next section.
+Its role will be described in the next section.
 As for CMake logic, we need to `file(DOWNLOAD` it and run it via `execute_process()`

 ### HTML files to be served from the Pico W
 {: #HTML}
 lwIP supports providing HTML files in a filesystem structure that we can use in URLs when connecting to the created server.
 Those files can be found in `src/fs` folder.
 For now, there is only the most basic `index.html` file that will be the root of the server, and `ssi.shtml` that shows the ability to serve dynamic content using [Server Side Includes](https://en.wikipedia.org/wiki/Server_Side_Includes).
-The "filesystem" data is usually provided in `fsdata.c` file, but I wanted to keep the raw HTML files in the repo as the source of truth and generate the `fsdata` based on them.
-For that I used the `makefsdata` perl script which, when pointed to a directory, creates the `fsdata` file containing the directory structure.
+The "filesystem" data is provided in `fsdata.c` file by default, but storing HTTP data embedded into C makes editing it a pain.
+For quickly generating the C file, lwIP provides the `makefsdata` perl script which, when pointed to a directory, creates the `fsdata` file containing the whole directory structure.
+Since I didn't want to store two versions of the same data, I'm keeping the HTML files in git and generating the C file during build time.
 The script creates `fsdata.c` which I'm renaming to `my_fsdata.c` to match the define of `HTTPD_FSDATA_FILE` in `lwipopts.h`.
 Leaving the name as is would require forcing the build system to ignore the default [fsdata.c](https://github.com/lwip-tcpip/lwip/blob/master/src/apps/http/fsdata.c) file in the lwIP sources.

 Additionally I noticed that due to limited file extension matching in the `makefsdata` script, my `ssi.shtml` page was generated with `text/plain` content type instead of `text/html` making it not being rendered by the browser.
 I created a fork with a patch for that, used it in CMake of the example, and created [lwip#15](https://github.com/lwip-tcpip/lwip/pull/15).